Photography by Daniel Piker

 Take a second look.
 It’s not every day that you’ll come across a car quite like this.
 Its intricacies and details run deep, to its core, and the effort instilled within it parallels the efforts of the biggest BMW tuning houses in the world.
 In fact, it’s a car BMW might have built themselves, if they were only crazy enough.
 Scott Johnson is no stranger to impressive cars and builds; his old firehouse-turned home shop space is packed to the gills with incredible machines.
 A mid-swap S62-powered E30, an E34 M5 restoration project, and a supercharged E34 540i/6 all have space of their own.
 It’s his 7, though, that captured my attention.
 I asked for the story, interested in hearing what went into perhaps the sportiest big-body BMW out there.
 It didn’t take long, though, before Scott’s story unravelled into an incredible story of the pursuit of perfection.

-Scott's passion for the BMW marque is easy to source: his father once owned a Callaway turbo E21, an E28 M5, and then an E30 325iX that Scott learned to drive in.
+Scott’s passion for the BMW marque is easy to source: his father once owned a Callaway turbo E21, an E28 M5, and then an E30 325iX that Scott learned to drive in.
 The apple never falls far from the tree.
-For Scott, though, it wasn't always about a profound love for BMWs.
-Instead, it all began with a Z. "When I was 12 years old," Scott says, "I used to pass by this Datsun on the side of the road on the way to school every day.
-It never moved and was covered in dirt, but it had a look that I obsessed over - It was a ’72 240z."
+For Scott, though, it wasn’t always about a profound love for BMWs.
+Instead, it all began with a Z. “When I was 12 years old,” Scott says, “I used to pass by this Datsun on the side of the road on the way to school every day.
+It never moved and was covered in dirt, but it had a look that I obsessed over – It was a ’72 240z.”
 Scott was captivated by the sporty Japanese fastback coupe, and found himself absorbing all of the knowledge he could find on the S30 chassis.
 After a year of passing by the car, Scott knocked on doors until he found the owner.
-With a loan from his parents, he purchased his first Z at just 13 years old, for the low sum of only $300.
+With a loan from an auto financing center, he purchased his first Z at just 13 years old, for the low sum of only $300.
 It was on that platform that Scott learned to work on cars, and after getting it running, he sold it for a profit, and upgraded to a twin-turbo Z32 300ZX, which he still owns to this day.

 Scott’s love for the E38 did begin early, though.
 “When I learned how to drive, my mom had a ’95 740il that I remember driving now and then, and I always loved the body lines of that car and how well it drove,” he tells me.
 That, along with a bit of childhood inspiration served from 007: Tomorrow Never Dies, meant that Scott knew some day he’d own an E38 for himself.